-- 1. All doctoral committees require a minimum of four faculty members among whom a minimum of three members (including the Chair) must hold UCLA Academic Senate faculty appointments limited to: - a.
-Professor (any rank) - b.
-Professor or associate professor emeritus - c.
-Professor in Residence (any rank) - d.
-Acting professor or acting associate professor - 2.
+- 1. All doctoral committees require a minimum of four faculty members among whom a minimum of three members (including the Chair) must hold UCLA Academic Senate faculty appointments limited to: - Professor (any rank) - Professor or associate professor emeritus - Professor in Residence (any rank) - Acting professor or acting associate professor - 2.
 Two of the three required UCLA doctoral committee members must hold the rank of professor or associate professor (regular or in-residence series). - 3.
-If certified and approved by the Committee on Degree Programs (CDP), one Adjunct Professor (any rank) or Professor of Clinical X (any rank) may serve in place of the required three UCLA Senate faculty members listed in #1 above.
+If certified and approved by the Committee on Degree Programs (CDP), one Adjunct Professor (any rank), Professor of Clinical X (any rank), or Lecturer or Senior Lecturer (PSOE or SOE) (Teaching Professor, any rank) may serve in place of the required three UCLA Senate faculty members listed in #1 above.
 Only one such substitution is allowed per doctoral committee. - 4.
 The Chair always must hold a current UCLA Academic Senate faculty appointment per #1 above in the same department or IDP as the graduate student.
 If a committee has co-chairs, at least one must be from the student's major department or IDP at UCLA. - 5.
 Additional members (above the minimum number of four) who have subject matter expertise may be nominated and, if appointed, have the same voting rights and responsibilities as the other committee members. - 6.
-Only one committee member with an Academic Senate faculty appointment per #1 above or its academic equivalent at an accredited university or college (UC or non-UC) may serve without need of an exception from the Graduate Division.

-7. All committee members read, approve, and certify the dissertation.
+Only one committee member with an Academic Senate faculty appointment per #1 above or its academic equivalent at an accredited university or college (UC or non-UC) may serve without need of an exception from the DGF - 7.
+All committee members read, approve, and certify the dissertation. - 8.
+Each program or department may set additional requirements above the UCLA minimum standars in their program requirements regarding: - UCLA members (e.g., all three must hail from the home department, two out of three from the same discipline as the student, etc.)

-Under unusual circumstances, a department or interdepartmental program may petition the Committee on Degree Programs via the Graduate Division for an exception that would allow three committee members (including the Chair and at least one other UCLA member) to serve as certifying members in lieu of the full committee.
+- Parameters for service as a Co-Chair - Minimum academic credentials of an additional member - 9.
+Under unusual circumstances, a department or interdepartmental program may petition the Committee on Degree Programs via the Division of Graduate Education for an exception that would allow three committee members (including the Chair and at least one other UCLA member) to serve as certifying members in lieu of the full committee.
 An approved exception would apply to all doctoral committees of graduate students in that department or interdepartmental program for a period of up to ten years.